drhasler/raytracer306/README.md

 - diffuse, refractive, reflective and emitting spheres
 - meshes, with UV mapping

-it does not handle phong reflections nor dissipative media (smoke, etc.)
+it does not handle phong reflections nor participating media (smoke, etc.)

 ## details and tricks
 ### parallelism